 Everybody knows The Good Wife is Julianna Margulies' show, but that almost wasn't the case.
 The Emmy winner revealed the studio wanted Ashley Judd and Helen Hunt before she got the gig.

-The role that eventually went to Edie Falco was originally offered to Lorraine Bracco, but the Oscar nominee said she had already done the role in Goodfellas and wanted to try her hand at something new.
+The role that eventually went to Edie Falco was originally offered to Lorraine Bracco, but the Oscar nominee said she had already done that part in Goodfellas and wanted to try her hand at something new.